-Reinforcement learning [2, 21] is a popular method for learning perception-action mappings, so-called policies, within the framework of Markov Decision Processes (MDP).
+Reinforcement learning (Bertsekas and Tsitsiklis, 1996; Sutton and Barto, 1998) is a popular method for learning perception-action mappings, so-called policies, within the framework of Markov Decision Processes (MDP).
 Learning takes place by evaluating actions taken in specific states in terms of the reward received.
-This is conceptually easy for problems with discrete state and action spaces.
+This is straightforward for problems with discrete state and action spaces.
 Continuous and very large, discrete state spaces are typically addressed by using function approximators that permit local generalization across similar states.
-However, for reasons already noted above, function approximators alone are not adequate for the very high-dimensional state spaces spanned by images: Visually similar images may represent states that require distinct actions, and very dissimilar images may actually represent the exact same scene (and thus state) under different imaging conditions.
+However, for reasons already noted above, function approximation alone is not sufficient for the very high-dimensional state spaces spanned by images: Visually similar images may represent states that require distinct actions, and very dissimilar images may actually represent the exact same scene (i.e., the same state) under different imaging conditions.
 Needless to say, performing RL directly on the combinatorial state space defined by the image pixel values is infeasible.

 The challenge therefore lies in mapping the visual space to a state representation that is suitable for reinforcement learning.
-To enable learning with manageably low numbers of exploratory actions, this means that the state space should either consist of a relatively small number of discrete states, or should be relatively lowdimensional and structured in such a way that nearby points in state space mostly admit identical actions that yield similar rewards.

-The latter approach would be very interesting to explore, but it appears that it would require strong, high-level knowledge about the content of the scene such as object localization and recognition, which defeats our purpose of learning perceptionaction mappings without solving this harder problem first.
-We therefore followed the first approach and introduced a method called Reinforcement Learning of Visual Classes (RLVC) that adaptively and incrementally discretizes a continuous or very large discrete perceptual space into discrete states [8, 11].
+To enable learning with manageably low numbers of exploratory actions, this means that the state space should either consist of a relatively small number of discrete states, or should be relatively low-dimensional and structured in such a way that nearby points in state space mostly admit identical actions that yield similar rewards.
+The latter approach would be very interesting to explore, but it appears to require strong, high-level knowledge about the content of the scene such as object localization and recognition, which defeats our purpose of learning perception-action mappings without solving this harder problem first.
+We therefore followed the first approach and introduced a method called Reinforcement Learning of Visual Classes (RLVC) that adaptively and incrementally discretizes a continuous or very large discrete perceptual space into discrete states (Jodogne and Piater, 2005a, 2007).

-2.1 RLVC: a Birdseye View
+2.1 RLVC: a Bird's-Eye View

-RLVC decomposes the end-to-end problem of learning perception-to-action mappings into two simpler learning processes (Fig. 1).
+RLVC decomposes the end-to-end problem of learning perception-toaction mappings into two simpler learning processes (Fig. 1).
 One of these, the RL agent, learns discrete state-action mappings in a classical RL manner.
 The state representation and the determination of the current state are provided by an image classifier that carves up the perceptual (image) space into discrete states called visual classes.
 These two processes are interleaved: Initially, the entire perceptual space is mapped to a single visual class.
 From the point of view of the RL agent, this means that a variety of distinct world states requiring different actions are lumped together - aliased - into a single perceptual state (visual class).
 Based on experience accumulated by the RL agent, the image classifier then identifies a visual feature whose presence or absence defines two distinct visual subclasses, splitting the original visual class into two.
 This procedure is iterated: At each iteration, one or more perceptually-aliased visual classes are identified, and for each, a feature is determined that splits it in a way that maximally reduces the perceptual aliasing in both of the resulting new visual classes (Fig. 2).
-Thus, in a sequence of attempts to reduce perceptual aliasing, RLVC builds a sequence $\mathscr{C}0, \mathscr{C}1, \mathscr{C}2, \ldots$ of increasingly refined, binary decision trees \mathscr{C}k with visual feature detectors at decision nodes.
-At any stage k, \mathscr{C}k partitions the visual space S into a finite number m_k of visual classes $\{V{k,1}, \ldots, V{k,m_k}\}$.
+Thus, in a sequence of attempts to reduce perceptual aliasing, RLVC builds a sequence $\mathcal{C}0, \mathcal{C}1, \mathcal{C}2, \ldots$ of increasingly refined, binary decision trees C_k with visual feature detectors at decision nodes.
+At any stage k, C_k partitions the visual space S into a finite number m_k of visual classes $\{V{k,1}, \ldots, V{k,m_k}\}$.